apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 Depending on your environment and job characteristics there are a few very important configurations that will affect how well the autoscaler works.

-Key configuration areas
+Key configuration areas:
- - Job and per operator max parallelism
+ - Job and per operator max-parallelism
  - Stabilization and metrics collection intervals
  - Target utilization and flexible boundaries
  - Target catch-up duration and restart time

 The defaults might work reasonably well for many applications, but some tuning may be required in this early stage of the autoscaler module.

-### Job and per operator max parallelism
+### Job and per operator max-parallelism

-When computing the scaled parallelism, the autoscaler always considers the max parallelism settings for each job vertex to ensure that it doesn't introduce unnecessary data skew.
+When computing the scaled parallelism, the autoscaler always considers the max-parallelism settings for each job vertex to ensure that it doesn't introduce unnecessary data skew.
-The computed parallelism will always be a divisor of the max_parallelism number.
+The computed parallelism will always be a divisor of the max-parallelism number.

-To ensure flexible scaling it is therefore recommended to chose max parallelism settings that have a [lot of divisors](https://en.wikipedia.org/wiki/Highly_composite_number) instead of relying on the Flink provided defaults.
+To ensure flexible scaling it is therefore recommended to chose max-parallelism settings that have a [lot of divisors](https://en.wikipedia.org/wiki/Highly_composite_number) instead of relying on the Flink provided defaults.
 You can then use the `pipeline.max-parallelism` to configure this for your pipeline.

 Some good numbers for max-parallelism are: 120, 180, 240, 360, 720 etc.